Configuring SpotCollector's General Settings

 SpotCollector Online Help Contents

-The General tab contains seven panels:
+The General tab contains ten panels:

 General panel